teodorpatras/SideMenuController/README.md

 showViewController(sideMenuViewController, sender: nil)
 ```

+###Step 3
-**Step 4.** You're almost set now.
+You're almost set now.
 Last step is to know how to transition to new center view controllers.

 **Important Note:** `SideMenuController` defines an extension to `UIViewController` in order to make it more accessible via the computed property `public var sideMenuController: SideMenuController?`.
 From any `UIViewController` instance, you can access the `SideMenuController` by typing: `self.sideMenuController`.
 This will return the `SideMenuController` if the caller is one of its child view controllers or otherwise `nil`.